seanbreckenridge/s3-image-server/README.md

 I personally, just:

 - Created a S3 bucket with no public access
-- Created an IAM user which has full access to S3
+- Created an IAM user which has `AmazonS3FullAccess`

 ## Deployment